sindre-frisvold-git/audio-visualizer/README.md

  - analyze the audio file (api?)
  - make the audio play simultaneously with the visualization ? realtime ? time the playback?
     - functionality for recognizing the amount of ms elapsed at current location of audio file.
+    - This can be acheived with audioObject.currentTime, this returns current position in seconds

 Stretch:
 - make the visualization use something different than bars, ? renadom drawing of flowers?